LEEClab/RPI/README.md

 		  Eljk  represents the influence of each variable (k) on each taxon (j) in a location (l).
               E value is assigned by experts as positive (1), indifferent (0) or negative (-1).
               NA is used when variable is not present in the location.

+	es  optional dataframe with expert weights (ε, numeric).
+Default is equal weights for all experts.

+    eg.
+		expert   weight
+		s1       ε1
+		s2       ε2
       Output: List of 3
           $ RPI_i: 	a vector with average value of RPI for all taxa	in each location.
           $ RPI_ij:	a matrix with RPI value for each taxon at each location.
-          $ w_kj: 	a matrix with the average E value for each variable (k) and taxon (j) considering the locations k where is present.
+          $ w_kj: 	a matrix with the average E value for each variable (k) and taxon (j) considering the locations where k is present.

 This repository provides the R code and sample input for calculating thr Road Permeability Index.
 This files are supplementary material for the article:
-Assis JC, Giacominni H, Ribeiro MC (in preparation) Road Permeability Index: evaluating the heterogeneous permeability of roads for wildlife crossing.
+Assis JC, Giacominni H, Ribeiro MC (under review) Road Permeability Index: evaluating the heterogeneous permeability of roads for wildlife crossing.

 No rights are reserved anywhere in the world.
 Feel free to use, share, and modify.